-It deserves at least the second place of this list!
+It deserves at least second place on this list!

-I agree this song is their best song, just the vocals, intensity of Laynes voice, the final stage of his life.
-Furthermore, it speaks to the world in it's simplicity and sound of the instruments with Laynes voice.
+I agree this song is their best song, just the vocals, the intensity of Layne's voice, the final stage of his life.
+Furthermore, it speaks to the world in its simplicity and sound of the instruments with Layne's voice.
 It is the troubles of man all in one.

-Every time I hear this it brings me back to the first time I tried perc's, it was life changing.
+Every time I hear this, it brings me back to the first time I tried Percs.
+It was life-changing.
 This song always brings me back to that moment and brings back a small sense of euphoria.
-It also gives a direct look into the mond of lane stayle.
+It also gives a direct look into the mind of Layne Staley.

 By far their best song.
 This song really led me to understand the extent of Layne's addiction, and how he felt.

 Such a fantastic song with incredible vocals and a killer chorus.
-It should definitely be on the top ten!
+It should definitely be in the top ten!
 It is AIC's most underrated song by far and doesn't get enough recognition!

 Cantrell's vocals fit very well with the instruments in the song.
-Different from some of their other songs, coming off a bit softer and not as "dark" of a tone.
+It's different from some of their other songs, coming off a bit softer and not as "dark" in tone.

-Easily their most underrated song as sap was a small record so didn't sell crazily.
-Should honestly be top 5.
+Easily their most underrated song, as Sap was a small record and didn't sell crazily.
+Should honestly be in the top 5.

 Why is this Number 46?
 So much soul and power behind it.

-Can't believe its not on the top of the list!
+Can't believe it's not at the top of the list!